Anonymous No More? Donor Conception and Direct-to-Consumer DNA Testing

 Meanwhile, the latest guidelines from UK professional bodies on the use of donor sperm and donor eggs include the following recommendation: 'Clinical teams should provide support, guidance and information on the availability and implications of genetic ancestry testing, and the possible inevitability and lack of control over identity that an individual may have if a blood relation undergoes such testing.
 This applies to donors, recipients and their families.'

-At this public event, speakers with contrasting perspectives - including an academic and author, a sperm donor, a donor-conceived person and a regulator - will explore questions including:
+At this public event, speakers with contrasting perspectives - including an academic and author, a sperm donor, a donor-conceived person and a regulator - explored questions including:

 How reliable, and how well understood, are DTC genetic test results and the inferences people make from them?
 Is there any risk of misidentifying people as genetic relatives, when they are not?